kkirchheim/logic-ood/README.md

 ### Prolog (Optional)

-To run the actual Prolog knowledge base, you will have to install swi-prolog.
+To run the actual Prolog engine, you will have to install swi-prolog.

 ```sh
 sudo apt install swi-prolog
 pip install -U pyswip
 ```